 The purpose of UEB is to:

-- Articulate and approve University-level strategies and policies as designated in the University’s strategy and policy matrix.
-Where appropriate, UEB will recommend approval of certain University-level strategies to the Court of Governors.
+- Approve University-level strategies and policies as designated in the University’s strategy and policy matrix.
+Where appropriate, UEB will consider and recommend approval of certain University-level strategies and policies to the Court of Governors.

-- Monitor the effectiveness of University-level strategies, policies and plans.
+- Monitor the effectiveness of the University Strategy and relevant University policies and plans.

-- Approve the establishment and closure of multi-faculty Research Centres and other academic units outside of the College structure.
+- Approve the establishment and closure of multi-College research institutes and other academic units outside of the College structure.

-- Commission periodic environmental scanning to ensure the University remains responsive to national and international developments that could, or would affect the University’s reputation.
+- Commission periodic environmental scanning to ensure the University remains responsive to national and international developments that could or would affect the University’s reputation or business model.